xlizen/j2mod/README.md

 * Register aggregator - at 4energy have created an extended Transaction wrapper that consolidates multiple single register requests into a single, multi-register request by working out the 'distance' between registers and creating larger requests to reduce the comms overhead of multiple requests
 * Handling ASCII payloads - some industrial Modbus slaves use an ASCII payload to represent their data i.e. a sequence of registers represent a floating point number in ASCII
-* Abstracting the serial comms port interface (currently uses jSerialComm) so that other implementations can be used e.g. USBserial

 # Known Issues